So, you’ve decided to relocate to Costa Rica’s tropical paradise.

-Foreigners will find it easy to start their business in the country and employ the local people, as the government seeks to encrease tico employment.
-If you are not a resident, you can start a company on a typical 90-day tourist visa.
-This will enable you to either purchase an existing business, such as a hotel or BnB, or create your own.
+Foreigners will find it easy to start businesses in the country and employ the local people, as the government seeks to increase tico employment.
+You can start a company on a typical 90-day tourist visa if you are not a resident.
+This will enable you to purchase an existing business, such as a hotel or BnB, or create your own.

 Obtaining a Work Vista in Costa Rica

-It is not as simple to get a work visa to open a business.
+Getting a work visa to open a business is not as simple.
 You must first demonstrate that you are filling a position for which a Costa Rican is unqualified or incompetent, and an employer must sponsor you.

 Residency and Citizenship

-It’s very easy to obtain a Temporary residency status in Costa Rica by choosing the category that fits you best (for retirees, rentiers, investors, etc.), after 3 years you can apply for a Permanent residency status, and after 5-7 years you can be a citizen!
+It’s very easy to obtain Temporary residency status in Costa Rica by choosing the category that fits you best (for retirees, rentiers, investors, etc.).
+After 3 years, you can apply for Permanent residency status; after 5 – 7 years, you can be a citizen!